 While pregnancy tests have evolved big time since 1350 BC, Cynthia and I still saw an opportunity for improvement.
 Cynthia ran into her boyfriend’s mom in the store while buying a pregnancy test (talk about Sunday scaries).
 I had the cashier jokingly wish me good luck when I was buying mine.
 The nerve!
 If you’ve had a similar experience, you know how humiliating it is.
 For those who haven’t, we created Stix to ensure you are never a victim of pregnancy test shaming.

 After doing some research, we found that the public embarrassment of buying a pregnancy test was just the beginning of a long list of problems surrounding women’s options.
 After surveying thousands of women, we found that 70% of them had terrible experiences buying pregnancy tests.
 Additionally, we observed that drugstores price their tests unnecessarily high.
 We deserve better.
 So do you.

 Stix is an at-home, gyno approved pregnancy test shipped discreetly to your door, by us.
 We deliver our over 99% accurate, adorable, proven pregnancy tests to women all over the country.
 What’s so discreet about Stix?
 Stix comes in a brown envelope with no indication of what is inside.
 No company name or purchase history, your roommates will have no idea.

 A standard Stix order includes two pregnancy tests (for peace of mind), a detailed instruction card with information about how to use the tests and what the results mean, and a personalized thank you note from Stix founders for supporting our mission.
 Additionally, Stix offers next-day delivery at your convenience.
-You can choose to order as many tests as you’d like, or try our autoship option.
-This option is great for women trying to conceive and those with irregular periods, like us, who test for peace of mind.
-This provides you with pregnancy tests every 2, 4, 8, or 12 weeks, and you can cancel at any time.
+You can choose to order as many tests as you’d like, or try our subscription option.
+This is great for those trying to conceive and anyone with irregular periods, like us, who test for peace of mind.
+This provides you with pregnancy tests every 4, 8, or 12 weeks, and you can cancel at any time.
 We don’t want buying a pregnancy test to be something you even have to think about.